google/kratu/kratuTutorial.md

     ....
 ```

-Then, let's create the file *spaceships_signaldefinition.js* and add the following code to it:
+Then, let's create the file *spaceships_signaldefinition.js* and add the following to it:

-(Have a look through the comments in the code to better understand what's going on)
 ```javascript
  function KratuSignalDefinitions(kratu) {
   // For name and model, we want to use the overall score.